rubyforgood/human-essentials/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/rubyforgood/human-essentials/tree/main?quickstart=1)

 1. Follow the link above or follow instructions to [create a new Codespace.](https://docs.github.com/en/codespaces/developing-in-a-codespace/creating-a-codespace-for-a-repository); You can use the web editor, or even better open the Codespace in VSCode
 2. Wait for the container to start.
-This may take a few minutes since Ruby needs to be installed, the database needs to be created, and the `bin/setup` script needs to run
+This will take a few (10-15) minutes since Ruby needs to be installed, the database needs to be created, and the `bin/setup` script needs to run
 3. Run `bin/start` and visit the URL that pops in VSCode up to see the human essentials page
 4. Login as a sample user with these default credentials (which also work for [staging](https://staging.humanessentials.app/)):